 The young witch felt as though a cold hand was clutching her insides, pulling both left and right at the same time as she thought of Harry.
 Where had he gone?
 Would he be back?
 Would she ever see him again?

 “Do you not fear death, little girl?”
-Bellatrix whispered, wide-eyed and smiling.
+Bellatrix whispered, narrowing her eyes.

 “Bow to the Dark Lord’s power, little girl!
-We’ll see how brave you really are!” she cackled once more, the sound slicing through the cold, dead air at The Burrow that had been so warm and full of love not thirty minutes prior.
+We’ll see how brave you really are!”
+Bellatrix cackled once more, the sound slicing through the cold, dead air at The Burrow, in chilling contrast to its usual warmth.

-Ginny felt herself begin to bend at the waist and then stopped, blinking back determined tears.
+Ginny cried out angrily as one knee hit the ground, blinking back frustrated tears.
 The battle continued to rage around her, the screams and sounds of spells being cast around her now fading away, muffled, like she was slipping slowly under water.

-She thought of her family, fighting behind her.
+She thought of her family, fighting around her.
 They would never submit themselves to Voldemort or his followers.
-George had lost and ear, and Mad-Eye was dead, but they’d fought bravely.
-Hedwig was dead too, she remembered.
+They would fight to the end.
+George had lost an ear, and Mad-Eye had fallen to his death from a hundred feet, but they’d each fought bravely.
+Hedwig was dead too, she remembered, an angry sob escaping her lips.
 A careless death.
 A meaningless death.
-That was what the world was full of just now.
-Meaningless deaths.
-Casualties of a needless war.
+That was what the world was full of just now: meaningless death.

 She thought of Ron and Hermione.
 Her brother and best friend who had left, she knew, to help save the wizarding world.
-She thought of the DA, and the night in the Ministry in her fourth year.
-She remembered Sirius falling through the veil, and Ron being nearly strangled to death.
-She thought back to last year, Dumbledore’s death, and Fenrir Greyback’s attack on Bill.
-She thought of Lupin, bitten by Greyback as a child and forced into a werewolf’s life of exile as a result.
-She thought of Neville Longbottom’s parents, who’d been tortured into insanity by the very Death Eater that was now trying to control Ginny.
+She thought of the DA, and that fateful night in the bowels of the Ministry in her fourth year.
+She remembered Sirius falling through the veil, a tangled look of mild surprise frozen on his once handsome face, and Ron being nearly strangled to death.
+She thought back to last year, of Dumbledore’s betrayal and subsequent fall from the tower, and of Fenrir Greyback's claws tearing at the flesh on Bill's face.
+She thought of Remus Lupin, forced into a werewolf’s life of exile as a result of the same man.
+She thought of Neville Longbottom’s parents, tortured into insanity by the very Death Eater that was now trying to control Ginny.

 That was unforgivable.

 ‘PROTEGO!’
-Ginny screamed through the magic attempting to bind her.
+Ginny screamed through the magic binding her.

 Bellatrix let out a yelp, rubbing her wand hand as if she’d been stung, black eyes flashing in anger.

 Suddenly, she received a hard blow to the back of the head.
-Knocked to the ground, she rolled over onto her back, and pointing her wand up at the offender with two hands, 'Incendio!' she bellowed.
+Knocked to the ground, both wands slipped from her grasp.